markuswntr/swift-simdx/README.md

 ## References

 I started with almost zero knowledge of SIMD/Intrinsics or builtin clang functions and was DuckDuckGoing (is that a thing?) alot prior to started writing this lib.
-The following references contain some of the most useful instructions I could find across the internet.
+The following references contain some of the most useful instructions I found across the internet.
 I gathered them while writing this library, and I am pretty sure I will need them and re-visit them quite a lot so I leave them here.

 ### Intrinsic functions